help spread the word about sickle cell disease

 SiNERGe CBO Regional ECHO

-- Overview: The SiNERGe CBO Collective Impact Initiative hosts a series of peer-to-peer learning sessions [ECHOs] on a range of topics of interest to the region’s community-based organizations.
-The first three sessions of 2022 will be on Grant Writing and the April session will be a “how to” on organizing Shine the Light community awareness and advocacy events in celebration of World Sickle Cell Awareness Day on June 19.
+- Overview: The SiNERGe CBO Collective Impact Initiative hosts a series of peer-to-peer learning sessions [ECHOs] on a range of topics of interest to 30 of the region’s community-based organizations.
+The first three sessions of 2023 will address Organizational Development and the April session will be a “how to” on organizing Shine the Light community awareness and advocacy events in celebration of World Sickle Cell Awareness Day on June 19.
+During the remainder of the year, sessions will cover a variety of relevant and timely topics such as reaching unaffiliated patients, transition, technology, and diversity and inclusion.

 - Intended Audience: CBO leaders and staff throughout the Northeast Region